 Executive tier members would only pay a 5% job fee for every project, while a 9% job fee applies to free members.
 For those unsure if this could be what they're looking for, it's always good to test the waters as a free member first, then upgrade to other tiers.

 Lastly, Workana was established in 2012, which is pretty recent compared to other platforms on the list.
-However, they've since built up a sizable market for themselves, with over 600,000 companies and brands opting to hire freelance developers on their website.
+However, they've since built up a sizable market for themselves, with over 600,000 companies and brands opting to hire freelance developers on their websites.

 Why is Workana for Freelance Web Developers?